tournesol-app/tournesol/infra/README.md

 source ./ansible/scripts/get-vm-secrets.sh
 ```

-You can do the same with another VM or a different user name:
+You can do the same with another VM or a different username:

 ```bash
 source ./ansible/scripts/get-vm-secrets.sh "tournesol-vm" "jst"